 How to recognize email viruses

 Cybercriminals distribute email viruses through phishing emails.
 According to EarthWeb’s 2022 research, around 3.4 billion phishing emails are sent daily worldwide.
 The cybercriminals insert links and attachments into the phishing email, creating a trap for the email receivers.
 But remember that cybercriminals are not professional email marketers.
 That is why they can make several mistakes while emailing, apart from sending malicious code in the email.
-Let’s look at the image below, where Langara College showed 7 signs of phishing emails under their “Be Cyber Smart Program” campaign.
+For example, let’s look at the image below, where Langara College showed seven signs of phishing emails under their “Be Cyber Smart Program” campaign.

 Some more best practices for preventing email viruses

 It is undoubtedly scary to deal with email viruses when they enter your system, as getting rid of them might be difficult.
 However, when cybercriminals encrypt their victims’ data and charge a significant amount to decrypt it, The nightmare for the sufferer then starts.